dimkr/tootik/README.md

 | Message     | Post author | -                                              |
 | Post        | Post author | Mentions and followers of reply author         |
 | Public post | Post author | Mentions, followers of reply author and Public |

+### Post Editing

+/users/edit only changes the content and the last update timestamp of a post.
+It does **not** change the post audience and mentioned users.

 ## Implementation Details